 Figure out what motivates your children.
 The same thing will not motivate all children, so find a motivational tool for each child and use it.
 Keep your rewards age appropriate and reward your children for accomplishing each of their school goals for the year.
 They will work hard for the things that make them happy.

-If you want your children’s homeschooling experience to be as well-rounded as possible, then consider putting physical education on the schedule.
+If you want your children’s homeschooling experience to be as well-rounded as possible, then consider putting physical Education Laws on the schedule.
 Not only will this teach your children healthy habits, studies have repeatedly shown that physical activity helps to stimulate the mind.
 Even better, combine physical fitness with social time by enrolling your children in a dance class or by signing them up for a summer sports team.

 As you lay out your goals, make sure that they span the entire timeline of your kids’ education.
 You should have goals which are easier to reach to ensure your kids are being positively reinforced frequently.
 Long-term goals should come with greater rewards so that your kids will be driven to attain them.
 Don’t forget to set goals for yourself as well, including rewards which will drive you to be the best teacher you possibly can be.